oneeve8/kobble-data/content/videonarrativehowto.md

 ## Video Narrative

 ## Welcome to Kobble

+[images of doing various things, dropping links, moving files and folders, saving a video link.]
 Kobble is an amazingly versatile productivity environment that is just what you have been looking for!
 Kobble is so unique, that you may not have ever seen anything like it before.
 With Kobble, you can collect scattered information from various sources and bring it all together into one place.

-[images of doing various things, dropping links, moving files and folders, saving a video link.]

 First we will show you how to onboard with Kobble

 Different video

+[images of doing various things, dropping links, moving files and folders, saving a video link.]

+## Welcome to Kobble
+Kobble is an amazingly versatile productivity environment that is just what you have been looking for!
+Kobble is so unique, that you may not have ever seen anything like it before.
+With Kobble, you can collect scattered information from various sources and bring it all together into one place.

 [images of doing various things, dropping links, moving files and folders, saving a video link.]